 Gillespie is listed as a miner, living in Carbondale at the time of his death.
 He died of pneumonia and was buried in St. Rose Catholic Cemetery in Carbondale on May 7, 1910.
 The wake was conducted with William J. McHale as undertaker.
 Gillespie made one last connection to Major League Baseball with this choice.
-In training to become an undertaker, Edward Wade, father of current Philadelphia Phillies General Manager Ed Wade, apprenticed with McHale.
+In training to become an undertaker, Edward Wade, father of former Philadelphia Phillies General Manager Ed Wade, apprenticed with McHale.

 Gillespie was a widower at the time of his death, and lived with his mother who was "perhaps the oldest woman in Carbondale, (and) is supposed to be over a hundred years of age and was able to attend his funeral".
 Another source stated that "He was survived by one sister, Hannah Gillespie."
 "A delegation of old base ball players from New York city (sic) are expected to attend the funeral."
 Who, if anyone, came was never disclosed by the local papers.
 Both the Carbondale and Scranton, Pa. papers of the time fail to list the names of any attendees, except the pallbearers, none of whom were major leaguers.